 Besides peaches, this smoothie also includes a coconut milk, spinach and orange.
 The orange gives this smoothie an extra boost of vitamin C. The sweet-tart flavor of the orange also helps bring out the "peachiness" of the peaches.

 Coconut milk adds healthy fat and creaminess.
 Depending on where you stand in the healthy fats world, you can use low fat or full fat coconut milk.
 The natural fats in coconut will help curb your appetite and aid in the absorption of vitamins and minerals.

 - Spinach Peach Smoothie

 - Blend spinach and coconut milk until smooth.

-*Use at least one frozen fruit to make it cold.
+- Use at least one frozen fruit to make a refreshingly cool smoothie.

 - Swap in the leafy greens of your choice to replace the spinach.